QuanCachan/Maven-Selenium-TestNG-Archetype/README.md

 Credits
 -------
-The Maven-Selenium-Junit-Archetype project is an open source project licensed under the Apache License 2.0.
+The Maven-Selenium-TestNG-Archetype project is an open source project licensed under the Apache License 2.0.